Encoding argumentation frameworks with set attackers to propositional logic systems: Encoding Barringer-Gabbay-Woods higher-order argumentation frameworks

 \subsection{The $BHAF$ and its complete semantics}

-The paper \cite{barringer2005temporal} constructs a kind of $AF$ called ``attack network" where both arguments and attacks can attack an argument or an attacks.
-We refer to it as Barringer's higher-order argumentation frameworks ($BHAF$s) and define it in a way similar to that of $HLAF$s, where the level can be clearly highlighted.
+In the paper \cite{barringer2005temporal}, the authors construct a kind of $AF$ called ``attack network" where both arguments and attacks can attack an argument or an attack.
+We refer to it as Barringer-Gabbay-Woods higher-order argumentation frameworks ($BHAF$s) and define it in a way similar to that of $HLAF$s, where the level can be clearly highlighted.